matomo-org/developer-documentation/docs/form-analytics/reference.md

 ### `trackForm(formElement)`

 This method is almost the same as `scanForForms`.
-However, `scanForForms` will detect only forms that are either a `form` element or have a `data-piwik-form` attribute.
+However, `scanForForms` will detect only forms that are either a `form` element, a `data-matomo-form` attribute, or a `data-piwik-form` attribute.
 If neither of this is the case for one of your forms, you can use this method to make sure Piwik will track data for all form fields within this element.
-It is recommended to set a `data-piwik-name` attribute to let Piwik know the name of your form.
+It is recommended to set a `data-matomo-name` or a `data-piwik-name` attribute to let Piwik know the name of your form.

 ### `trackFormSubmit(formElement)`